brady691213/ApiGen/src/CodeGeneration/README.md

 ## Bugs

-- Program.cs has no source, only comment.
-- Solution file not written at all.
-- No extension on `Program`
-- No content in `Program`
-- DryRun still failing on existing dir

 ## Targets

-- 14:00 - Refactor finished and HellowWorld finished enough for more effort on FE API:
+- 20:00 - Refactor finished and HellowWorld finished enough for more effort on FE API:
   - Finished enough is Result patterns tidied up and no chance of exceptions.
   - DryRun must provide full reporting on all outcomes via Serilog.

 ## Tasks - Now

-- TASKT: Get `Type` without needing a reference and `typeof` etc.
-- TASKT: StatementModel and BuildCodeStatement.
-- TASKT: Move app specific CodeDom functions into `Application` namespace then make CodeDom functions more generic.
-- TASKT: Remove 'by a tool' comments using regex: `\/\/.*[\s\S]*?\/\/.*`
 - TASKT: Use Rascal Errors as much as possible.
 - TASKT: Guard clauses all over, anywhere a param can go wrong.
 - TASKT: Detailed and careful logging to console.
-- TASKT: Use staticsx where OK
+- TASKT: Use statics where OK
 - TASKT: Don't use namespaces as containers, rather use a shared namespace name and generate code for classes etc.
 - TASKT: Merge `CodeFileModel` and `ClassModel`
 - TASKT: Merge `TypeBuiler` and `ClassBuilder`